 The most common problem is a clogged radiator.
 Corrosion inside the radiator can cause rust to enter the coolant.
 Consequently, turning it into a yellow or brownish sludge.
 This sludge flows more slowly; and cannot cool the engine as effectively.
 Engine overheating may be a sign of a clogged radiator.
 Clogged radiators can also develop further corrosion; which can eventually lead to leaks.
 This problem should be avoidable though; if you change the coolant at regular intervals.

 Occasionally, radiators will develop problems from the outside rather than the inside.
-Rocks or other road debris can damage the radiator.
+Rocks or other road debris can cause damage.
 This can lead to punctures and leaks; or to bent or broken fins.
 So, the fins purpose is to increase the surface area of the radiator and radiate heat away.
 As a result, damage to the fins significantly dampens the radiator’s effectiveness.
 Rust and corrosion can also affect the outside of the radiator.
-Consequently, leading to leaks or decreased effectiveness of the radiator fins.
+Consequently, leading to leaks or decreased effectiveness of the fins.

 Proper Grounding And Electrolysis

 On rare occasions, more unusual problems can occur.
-If not properly grounded; the radiator may receive an electric charge.
-In aluminum radiators; this will cause electrolysis to occur.
+If not properly grounded, it may receive an electric charge.
+In aluminum, this will cause electrolysis to occur.
 In this situation; an electrochemical reaction between the aluminum and the coolant; will cause rapid corrosion of the aluminum.
 Aluminum may also react poorly with old cooling additives.
 Copper tubes, because they are not as strong as aluminum; can blow out under pressure.

 Damaged Transmission Cooler Leaking Internally

-You could have another component in the radiator; for vehicles with an automatic transmission.
+You could have another component, for vehicles with an automatic transmission.
 Consequently, A separate tank mounted inside one of the tanks.
 Fittings connect this inner tank through steel tubes to the automatic transmission.
 As a result, Cooling the transmission fluid.
 It is possible for fluids to intermix; Because of internal damage.